Rules and Conditions

 recognized by or associated to the Federation,

-c) 65 years old or older as of 0.00 hrs. on Day 1 of the Championship and
+c) 65 years old or older in the year of the Championship and

 d) A citizen of the Country she represents or is a resident of that country for a minimum of five years.
 A player with a dual citizenship may only represent one country per year.